 We adhere to the Fama/French school of thought.
 We aim to gravitate towards the Efficient Frontier by using Mean-Variance Optimisation (MVO) which is the foundation of Modern Portfolio Theory (MPT).
 After determining the asset classes and the suitable ETFs for each of the asset classes, we calculate the optimal mix of those asset classes by using MVO and other analysis.

 The goal is to create each portfolio by determining an optimal mix of asset classes that maximises the expected return for a specific level of given risk.
 This risk is as determined for each client.
 The other way of looking at this goal is to minimise the risk for a specific expected return of the mix of the asset classes.
-So the intention is to calculate the best risk-return trade off by finetuning the mix of asset classes.
+For this reason, the intention is to calculate the best risk-return trade off by finetuning the mix of asset classes.

 Constructing customised portfolios based on risk tolerance of clients